j-morano/rrwnet/README.md

 # RRWNet

-This is the official repository of the paper ["RRWNet: Recursive Refinement Network for Effective Retinal Artery/Vein Segmentation and Classification"](https://doi.org/10.48550/arXiv.2402.03166), by José Morano, Guilherme Aresta, and Hrvoje Bogunović, published in _Expert Systems with Applications_ (2024).
+This is the official repository of the paper ["RRWNet: Recursive Refinement Network for Effective Retinal Artery/Vein Segmentation and Classification"](https://doi.org/10.1016/j.eswa.2024.124970), by José Morano, Guilherme Aresta, and Hrvoje Bogunović, published in _Expert Systems with Applications_ (2024).

 [[`arXiv`](https://doi.org/10.48550/arXiv.2402.03166)] [`ESWA`](https://doi.org/10.1016/j.eswa.2024.124970)] [[`BibTeX`](#citation)]

 ![Graphical_abstract](https://github.com/j-morano/rrwnet/assets/48717183/a573ce81-1b15-4dad-8cd7-c55bb1a049ef)

+This work is the continuation of the work presented in the paper ["Simultaneous segmentation and classification of the retinal arteries and veins from color fundus images"](https://doi.org/10.1016/j.artmed.2021.102116).

 ## TODO